-4.21.1 LIB.DIR
+4.8.2 LIB.DIR

 Any library that is to be #use'd in a Dynamic C program must be listed in the file LIB.DIR, or another .DIR file specified by the user.
+LIB.DIR is in the root directory of the Dynamic C installation.

-The lib.dir strategy starting with Dynamic C 9.30 allows naming a folder with optional mask(s).
-No mask implies . and multiple masks are separated by ";" so that "lib" and "lib." both include all files and "lib.lib; .c; .h" includes all files with extensions of .lib, .c and .h.
-Dynamic C generated file (e.g., .mdl, .hxl, etc.) are not parsed, which means they are excluded when using the wildcard mask.
+The lib.dir strategy allows naming a folder with optional mask(s).
+Having no mask implies "." and multiple masks are separated by ";" so that "lib" and "lib." both include all files and "lib.lib;.c;.h" includes all files with extensions of .lib, .c and .h.
+Dynamic C generated files (e.g., .mdl, .hxl, etc.) are not parsed, which means they are excluded when using the wildcard mask.

-Dynamic C now enforces unique file extension names regardless of path, so that "#use myfile.lib" can not use an unintended copy of myfile.lib as the list of pathnames included in lib.dir is searched for the first occurrence of that file extension.
+Dynamic C enforces unique file extension names regardless of path, so that "#use myfile.lib" can not use an unintended copy of myfile.lib as the list of pathnames included in lib.dir is searched for the first occurrence of that file extension.
 An error message naming both full paths will come up when trying to compile ANY program alerting the user of the infraction.